stefanadelbert/mobile-flashcards/README.md

 # mobile-flashcards Project

-mobile-flashcards is an Android mobile app which allows you to manage decks of flashcards that can be used to quiz yourself and help you learn.
+`mobile-flashcards` is an mobile app for Android which allows you to manage decks of flashcards that can be used to quiz yourself and help you learn.

 ## Getting Started